-User Escalation - At anytime during the failure/outage, agencies may request that the level be escalated to a higher level.
+User Escalation - At any time during the failure/outage, agencies may request that the level be escalated to a higher level.
 The escalation request shall include the information on what has changed since the initial level determination and how the request meets the criteria for the requested level as defined in Table XI-A. The responsible service agency shall evaluate and discuss the escalation request with the requesting agency.
 If the request meets the criteria for the higher level as defined in Table XI-A, the level shall be escalated and the appropriate response and restoration plan implemented.
-If the request does not meet the criteria for the higher level as defined in Table XI-A, the level shall be escalated and the appropriate response and restoration plan implemented.
+If the request does not meet the criteria for the higher level as defined in Table XI-A, the level shall not be escalated.
 If an agreement cannot be reached between the affected agency and the service provider, the level shall be escalated and the appropriate response and restoration plan implemented.
 All escalations shall be documented and reported as required in Section F.